Meet the team

-Emily has recently graduated from All Hallows’ School and has been accepted into a Bachelor of Primary Education at QUT.
-She is really looking forward to starting university and is excited to see where it takes her in the future.
+Emily has recently graduated from All Hallows’ School and has started into a Bachelor of Primary Education at QUT.
+She is really enjoying her start to university and is excited to see where it takes her in the future.
 As Emily delves further into her study, she will be covering reception a bit less frequently.

 When she’s not working or studying, Emily enjoys playing sport- especially netball and running!
 She also enjoys travelling and trips to the beach.

 Reece Smith is the newest addition to our team.
 Reece is a helpful, introspective person.
 He has had some training in music tech and shares an interest in tabletop games, modern history and much more.

 Reece also ran a local business until recently but stepped away from it for academic pursuits.
 Reece is here to help you with any queries you may have for Paddington Physiotherapy and Podiatry.